Volunteering and other ways to help

 - if you are able to, please collect your food shopping from stores so that we can keep online delivery slots available for those who need them the most

-If you are a local food business who has closed / scaled back and has unwanted stock or surplus food please contact firstname.lastname@example.org and we will help connect you to an organisation who can redistribute your food.
+If you run a local food business and want to donate unwanted stock or surplus food contact Southwark Food Alliance.
+They will connect you to an organisation that can redistribute your food.

 You can find other local foodbanks, charities and distributors on this map that may want donations or volunteers to help with their work.